open-telemetry/opentelemetry-collector-contrib/receiver/mongodbreceiver/README.md

 Mongodb recommends to set up a least privilege user (LPU) with a [`clusterMonitor` role](https://www.mongodb.com/docs/v5.0/reference/built-in-roles/#mongodb-authrole-clusterMonitor) in order to collect metrics.
 Please refer to [lpu.sh](./testdata/integration/scripts/lpu.sh) for an example of how to configure these permissions.

-Collecting metrics `mongodb.global_lock.time` and `mongodb.index.access.count` are only available for mongodb 4.0+.

 ## Configuration